-- 97. New Clause 12AD provides for circumstances under which a court may consider it appropriate to issue a special measure direction that a vulnerable witness be allowed to give evidence by video link.
-Any witness appearing by video link is deemed to be present in the courtroom. - 98.
-However, in the interest of justice, the court may refuse the use of video link as a special measure where the court considers that such special measure is not likely to improve the quality of the evidence or the witness requests that such special measures not be used and the court is satisfied that the quality of the evidence would not be diminished as a result. - 99.
+- 99. Clause 12AD empowers the court to issue a special measure direction that a vulnerable witness be allowed to give evidence by video link.
+Any witness appearing by video link is deemed to be present in the courtroom. - 100.
+However, in the interest of justice, the court may refuse the use of video link as a special measure where the court considers that such special measure is not likely to improve the quality of the evidence or the witness requests that such special measures not be used and the court is satisfied that the quality of the evidence would not be diminished as a result. - 101.
 Additionally, the court in determining whether to allow evidence of a child witness by video link must take into account the age and maturity of the child, the ability of the child to comprehend what is involved in giving evidence and any other matters which the court considers relevant.